-After our Manila Post Office Building tour, we went straight to the old Metropolitan Theater in Manila – one of the most beautiful art deco buildings in Manila.
-I’ve been wanting to visit this building since 1995 when I’m just starting to publish online travel articles via Geocities.com but I’m not sure how to get a permit to get inside the old building.
+After our Manila Post Office Building tour, we went straight to the old Manila Metropolitan Theater, one of Manila’s most beautiful art deco buildings.
+I’ve been wanting to visit this building since 1995 when I’m just starting to publish online travel articles via Geocities, but I’m not sure how to get a permit to explore the old building.

 Metropolitan Theater Manila

-I learned that entering the building premises is prohibited but thanks to Mr. Lawrence Chan for organizing the walking tour and for securing the permit for the rest of the participants.
+I learned that entering the building premises is prohibited, but thanks to Mr. Lawrence Chan for organizing the walking tour and securing the rest of the participants’ permit.

 Metropolitan Theater Facade

-This huge architecture was inaugurated on 1931 and just like the Manila Central Post Office building, this building was also designed by famous Filipino Architect Juan M Arellano – now considered The “Father of Philippine Architecture”.
+This huge architecture was inaugurated in 1931.
+Like the Manila Central Post Office building, this building was also designed by famous Filipino Architect Juan M. Arellano – now considered The “Father of Philippine Architecture.”

 Beautiful Statue in the Grand Hall

-In May 1948, a Magnolia Ice Cream House was constructed in the left side of the building’s facade while MET is in the process of being reconstructed.
+In May 1948, a Magnolia Ice Cream House was constructed on the left side of the building’s facade while MET is being reconstructed.